yanlin-duan/yanlin-duan.github.io/_posts/2017-04-29-cheatsheetappliedMLpart2.md

 - PCA has no guarantee that the top k principal components are the dimensions that **contains most information**.
 High variance $$!=$$ most information!
 - Max number of principal components min(n_samples, n_features).
 - Sign of the principal components does not mean **anything**.
+- There's cancellation effects because of the negative components.

 ### Sample Code
 TODO.

+## Unsupervised Transformation -- NMF

+NMF stands for non-negative matrix factorization.
+It is similar to PCA in the sense that it is also a linear, unsupervised transformation.
+But instead of requiring each componenet to be orthogonal, we want the coefficients to be non-negative in NMF.
+Therefore, NMF only works to data where each feature is non-negative.

+Pros:

+- NMF leads to more interpretable components than PCA
+- No cancellation effect like PCA
+- No sign ambiguity like in PCA
+- Can learn over-complete representation (components more than features) by asking for sparsity
+- Can be vised as a soft clustering
+- Traditional Nonnegative Matrix Factorization (NMF) is a linear and unsupervised algorithm.
+But there are novice ones that can extract non-linear features (http://ieeexplore.ieee.org/document/7396284/?reload=true)

+Cons:
+- Only works on non-negative data
+- Can be slow on large datasets
+- Coefficients not orthogonal
+- Components in NMF are not ordered -- all play an equal part (also can be a pro)
+- Number of components totally change the set of components.
+- Non-convex optimization; Randomness involved in initialization

+Other matrix factorizations:
+- Sparse PCA: components orthogonal & sparse
+- ICA: independent components

 ## Non-linear, unsupervised transformation - t-SNE